nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 bestmove f4g3 ponder e6e4
 ```

-You will see that Stockfish suggests moving the piece from `f4` to `g3` (the Black King), and he also recognised the mate in 3.
+You will see that Stockfish suggests moving the piece from `f4` to `g3` (the Black King), and he also recognized the mate in 3.

-UCI-enabled chess engines, use a `from-move-to-move` notation, so you will usually need a chessboard in parallel so you can see what piece is moving.
+UCI-enabled chess engines use a `from-move-to-move` notation, so you will usually need a chessboard in parallel so you can see what piece is moving.

-The `go` command can be used togheter with other params.
+The `go` command can be used together with other params.
 The most interesting is `depth` that specifies the engine how deep the analysis should be (e.g.: `18` moves).

 ```text
 go depth 18